theman-oj10/CareerSync/docs/UserGuide.md

 **Role** <br>
 **Location** <br>

-<br> In other words, an internship entry is considered a duplicate, if **all of the above fields** for the current
+<br> Simply, an internship entry is considered a duplicate, if **all of the above fields** for the current
 internship entry **are the same** as an already existing internship entry!

 </div>